tbrugere/tb_ml/README.md

 # tb_ml

-Misc tools for machine learning with pytorch
+Misc tools, models, and data structures I use for machine learning with pytorch.